-Cheap flights to Paraguay
+Cheap one-way & return flights to Paraguay from London

-Which are the other airlines that fly to Paraguay?
+Which airlines operate flights to Paraguay?

 - Air France

 - British Airways

 - Delta Air Lines